tiagoapolo/get-recipient-email/README.md

-# get-recipient-email
+# get-recipients-email
-A Python that generates a CSV with all the mail recipient's(field "To:") email from a .mbox file
+A Python that generates a CSV with all the recipient's email within a .mbox generated file